iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Reverting to Defaults (Optional)
 ================================

-If you have previously used or set any configurations on the motor, it may be useful to revert it to tis default state before continuing with this tutorial.
+If you have previously used or set any configurations on the motor, it may be useful to revert it to its default state before continuing with this tutorial.
 This ensures that you start with a fresh motor and there should be no lingering issues from previous configurations.

 To reset the motor, first connect to it with Control Center.
 Then navigate to the Advanced tab, and click Yes when prompted if you are sure that you want to access the Advanced